awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-association.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaxErrors`  <a name="cfn-ssm-association-maxerrors"></a>
 The number of errors that are allowed before the system stops sending requests to run the association on additional targets\.
 You can specify either an absolute number of errors, for example 10, or a percentage of the target set, for example 10%\.
 If you specify 3, for example, the system stops sending requests when the fourth error is received\.
 If you specify 0, then the system stops sending requests after the first error is returned\.
-If you run an association on 50 instances and set `MaxError` to 10%, then the system stops sending the request when the sixth error is received\.
+If you run an association on 50 managed nodes and set `MaxError` to 10%, then the system stops sending the request when the sixth error is received\.
 Executions that are already running an association when `MaxErrors` is reached are allowed to complete, but some of these executions may fail as well\.
 If you need to ensure that there won't be more than max\-errors failed executions, set `MaxConcurrency` to 1 so that executions proceed one at a time\.
 *Required*: No
 *Type*: String